 I work with individuals, couples and groups to inhabit our lives from the most vibrant, authentic and compassionate versions of ourselves.

 I continue to find that I thrive on studying and keeping up-to-date with the research literature in clinical psychology as well as employing mindfulness in my daily life.
 I find this meaningful calling to be stimulating and constantly new.
 In recent years, my practice is more focused on helping clients examine and enrich their patterns of intimacy, sensuality and sexuality.
-I’ve enjoyed deepening my ability to serve the whole of a person’s complex and beautiful self, and include sexuality as a fundamental part of that wholeness.
+I believe therapy benefits from including the whole of a person’s complex and beautiful self, and counting sexuality as a fundamental part of that wholeness.

-This site can help you learn a little more about therapy, and specifically how I approach therapy.
+This site can help you learn a little more about therapy in general, and specifically how I approach therapy.
 A good place to start might be my Services and Approach page to become more familiar with therapy approaches and my approach in particular.
 Feedback I’ve received from past clients often touches on the joy I bring to my work and how heard they felt throughout the treatment process.

 Setting up a first appointment is a powerful step.
 Give it some thought, and when you feel ready, reach out.